Survey Background

 Survey History:

 The SWFSC’s ATM surveys of CPS in the CCE began in 2006 with a focus on the northern stock of Pacific Sardine.
-Since then, they have expanded in scope and objectives to include the larger forage-fsh assemblage and krill.
+Quickly the annual surveys demonstrated valuable ecosystem insights.
+Since then, they have expanded in scope and objectives to include the larger forage-fish assemblage and krill.
 This evolution, and the migratory behavior of Pacific Sardine, serve to explain the present survey region and design.

 Code of Conduct